Share

 Team Building Games: More Than Just Fun

-Whether you choose to use them as stand-alone learning tools, or as part of a larger training initiative, training games can generate quality results when used properly.
-But not all training games are created equal.
-Before you add a training game to your curriculum, consider these points:
+Whether you choose to use them as stand-alone learning tools or as part of a larger training initiative, team building games can generate quality results when used properly.
+But not all team building games are created equal.
+Before you add a training game to your curriculum, here are some key considerations.

-• Look for Proven Research and Theories.
-The training solutions market is filled with a wide range of games for virtually every training situation from board and card games to web and video-based games.
+- Look for Proven Research and Theories.
+The training solutions market is filled with a wide range of team building games for virtually every training situation, from board and card games to web and video-based games.
 Be certain the game's marketing doesn't overshadow its credentials.
 As with any training tool, those designed using proven research and recognized learning theories provide the best results.

-• Keep it Simple.
+- Keep It Simple.
 Even if the game is a perfect match for the training topic, it is only useful if participants can quickly grasp its objective and understand how it is played.
-Over-complicated or confusing games don't generate results because participants become wrapped up in the process rather than the experience.
+Over-complicated or confusing team building games for work don't generate results because participants become wrapped up in the process rather than the experience.
 Clear directions and rules help the learning process continue quickly and smoothly.

 Why Games Work